 Flood Risk and Future Development

 Risk of flooding is an important factor to be taken into account when planning a new development.
 Obviously the amount of risk varies from place to place.
-Areas that are most at risk have been identified by the Environment Agency [external link], who also provides guidance on flood-related issues and assesses the impact of new developments with respect to flood risk.
+Areas that are most at risk have been identified by the Environment Agency [external link], who also provides guidance on flood-related issues and assesses the effect of new developments with respect to flood risk.

 Flood Risk Zones

 The Environment Agency has defined specific areas in England and Wales that are at risk and classified them as follows:

 - Zone 2 - "Moderate Risk"